memfault/interrupt/_drafts/test-automation-renode.md

 world, but it is generic and powerful enough to be used for many more use-cases.
 It provides the glue between various test scripts, test reporting, and multiple machines under test.

-## When to Use Emulators for Testing

-TODO

 ## Using a Shell for Testing